Eric Shaw (American football)

-Eric Wendell Shaw (born September 17, 1971) is an American former professional football linebacker who played three seasons with the Cincinnati Bengals of the National Football League (NFL).
-He first enrolled at Florida State University before transferring to Louisiana Tech University.
-He was selected by the Bengals in the twelfth round of the 1992 NFL draft.
+Eric Wendell Shaw (born September 17, 1971) is an American former professional football player who was a linebacker for three seasons with the Cincinnati Bengals of the National Football League (NFL).
+He first played college football for the Florida State Seminoles before transferring to the Louisiana Tech Bulldogs.
+He was selected by the Bengals in the 12th round of the 1992 NFL draft.
 With the Bengals from 1992 through 1994, Shaw appeared in 28 games (10 starts).

 Early life

 Eric Wendell Shaw was born on September 17, 1971, in Pensacola, Florida.
 He played high school football at Pensacola High School as a defensive end/outside linebacker.
 He was named first-team 4A all-state his junior year in 1987.
 He recorded 113 tackles and 24 quarterback sacks his senior year in 1988, garnering first-team 4A all-state recognition for the second consecutive season.
 Shaw was also named a Parade, USA Today and Super Prep All-American in high school.